rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Gravitas_Scroll_c3_20250801.md

 Because democratic systems without **deep epistemic commitment** devolve into relativistic entropy.

-Gravitas is Civium’s mass: the binding force that holds Civic intention in shape, and allows our truths to scale.
+Gravitas is CoCoCivium’s mass: the binding force that holds Civic intention in shape, and allows our truths to scale.

 ---